steemit/steemgosdk/examples.md

 ## Notes

 - **Security**: Never hardcode private keys or passwords in production code.
 Use environment variables or secure key management systems.
+- **Test Private Keys**: The private key `5JRaypasxMx1L97ZUX7YuC5Psb5EAbF821kkAGtBj7xCJFQcbLg` used in examples is a **test/example key only**.
+It is publicly known and should **NEVER** be used in production.
+Always use your own private keys generated from your account name and password.
 - **Error Handling**: Always check errors returned by SDK methods.
 - **Network**: The examples use `https://api.steemit.com` as the default node.
 You can use any Steem node URL.
 - **WIF Format**: Private keys should be in Wallet Import Format (WIF), starting with '5'.